 This was his New York recital debut.
 It’s about time.“

 Anthony Tommasini, NY Times 22/02/16

-Renowned for his beautiful sound and effortless virtuosity, German-French cellist Nicolas Altstaedt is one of the most creative and versatile cellists active today.
-Highly sought after as soloist, play/conductor and chamber musician on the international stage, he enthralls audiences with his captivating performances of repertoire spanning from the baroque to the contemporary.
+Renowned worldwide for his musical integrity and effortless virtuosity German-French cellist Nicolas Altstaedt is one of the most sought after and versatile artists today.
+As a soloist and conductor he enthralls audiences with repertoire spanning from the baroque to the contemporary.

-In 2012 Nicolas was chosen by Gidon Kremer to become his successor as the new artistic director of the Lockenhaus Chamber Music Festival, a position Nicolas continues working with artists including Vilde Frang, Andreas Ottensamer, Pekka Kuusisto, Jansen, Antoine Tamestit, Lawrence Power, Jonathan Cohen and the Quatuor Ébène performing regularly at Salzburg Mozart and Summer Festival, Verbier, Utrecht, BBC Proms, Lucerne, Gstaad, Musikfest Bremen, Schleswig-Holstein, Rheingau and Stavanger.
+As a chamber musician, Nicolas regularly plays with Janine Jansen, Vilde Frang, Andreas Ottensamer, Pekka Kuusisto, Antoine Tamestit, Lawrence Power, Jonathan Cohen and the Quatuor Ébène performing at Salzburg Mozart and Summer Festival, Verbier, Utrecht, BBC Proms, Lucerne, Gstaad, Musikfest Bremen, Schleswig-Holstein, Rheingau and Stavanger.

-Nicolas’ recent recording of CPE Bach Concertos on Hyperion with Arcangelo and Jonathan Cohen received the BBC Music Magazine Concerto Award for 2017.
-This year, he released a disc of sonatas with Fazil Say on Warner labels.
+Nicolas' recent recording of CPE Bach Concertos on Hyperion with Arcangelo and Jonathan Cohen received the BBC Music Magazine Concerto Award 2017.
+This year, he released a Recital CD with Fazil Say on Warner.
 Previous recordings of cello concerti by Haydn, Schumann, Ligeti, Shostakovich and Weinberg have been acclaimed worldwide.